 Aside from the purpose of having your own home, another reason for purchasing a house is for investing.
 Many Western Australians nowadays invest in real property.
 As much as it is important to consider money when buying a home for non-investment purpose, you also need to have a financial planning for real property investing.

 Thanks to technology, financial planning when buying a home has never been easier.
 We now can use calculators to help us determine the best price available in the market.

 Many of us here in Western Australia are living with bad credit and it’s tough and it is difficult.
-If you got bad credit score, many things become tough and more expensive.
-For instance, if you got insurance policy, your company is more likely to charge you with higher interest rates due to your bad credit score.
+If you got a bad credit score, many things become tough and more expensive.
+For instance, if you got an insurance policy, your company is more likely to charge you with higher interest rates due to your bad credit score.

 Creating and maintaining solid credit history takes time so building good credit won’t happen overnight.
 You’ll also need to accept the fact that it’s going to take some hard work and patience as well for credit repair.